 Mechanized mining using the Decline Method will be the mining technique employed.
 Waste rock materials produced from underground development activities will be used for backfilling mined-out stopes within the vein.
 No pillars will be left.
-Instead, concrete pillars that will be put up.
-Concrete pillars will have an added advantage over rock pillars as it will also help seal acid mine water from seeping into the underground drainage system and finding its way into the waterways draining the area.
-Concrete pillars could also be used in sealing off the source of harmful gases which are quite common in some of the known veins in Masara.
+Instead, concrete

 16.5.4.1.2.3.5.
 Diversion Banks